singh-man/books/crackingTheCoding/19_hints.md

 - \#155.
 8.13    Will sorting the boxes help in any way?
 - \#156.
 6.8     This is really an algorithm problem, and you should approach it as such.
 Come up with a brute force, compute the worst-case number of drops, then try to optimize that.
 - \#157.
 6.4     In what cases will they not collide?
 - \#158.
-9.6     We've assumed that the rest of the eCommerce system is already handled, and we just need to deal with the analytics part of safes rank.
+9.6     We've assumed that the rest of the eCommerce system is already handled, and we just need to deal with the analytics part of sales rank.
 We can get notified somehow when a purchase occurs.
 - \#159.
 5.3     Start with a brute force solution.
 Can you try all possibilities?
 - \#160.
 6.7     Think about writing each family as a sequence of Bs and Gs.
 - \#161.
 8.8     You could handle this by just checking to see if there are duplicates before printing them (or adding them to a list).
 You can do this with a hash table.
 In what case might this be okay?
 In what case might it not be a very good solution?